-A popular urban park in the centre of Newcastle, which is managed by Newcastle City Council.
+A popular urban park in the centre of Newcastle, which is managed by volunteers.
 At the heart of the park, there is a small man-made lake, which has benefited from environmental modifications in recent years such as the inclusion of bulrushes to the sides; which have been designed to make the lake more attractive to wildlife.
 The park has also undergone restoration work, with improvements to paths and facilities.

 A Spotted Flycatcher